import pandas as pd

 Permutation Importance (Original Features)

-When we compute permutation importance on a pipeline, the permutation happens on the original input columns, not on expanded one-hot columns.
+When computed on a pipeline, the permutation happens on the original input columns.

 X.columns